-Best for Super Nintendo: SuperRetro 16 LiteSuperRetro16 Lite (SNES)
+Best Super Nintendo emulator for Android: SuperRetro 16 LiteSuperRetro16 Lite (SNES)

 If you want to get into the classic disc gaming console then jump into the PPSSPP emulator you'll get started on the thrills of Grand Theft Auto or the adventures of Final Fantasy: Crisis Core and many more.

 Not only can you play your favorite titles of PSP games from your device but you can download some homebrewed games from the app.
 Some of the games take a while to install and you have to do it twice before they load.
 But overall they are interesting and fun.